 After surgery, your doctor will tell you how to care for your incision.
 His or her instructions might include:

 - When to remove the bandage.In some cases, your bandage should be removed the day after surgery.
 This depends on the location of the surgery, the seriousness of the surgery, and incision.
 Most wounds don’t require a bandage after a few days.
 However, you may decide to wear a bandage to protect the incision.

-Keep your incision clean and dry for the first 24 hours.
+- Keep your incision dry.This is especially true for the first 24 hours.
 Avoid showering or bathing the first day.
 Try taking a sponge bath instead.
 It’s usually okay to wash with soap and water by the second day.
 Take a shower instead of a bath if you have stitches or skin tape on your incision.
-Gently towel dry the incision after washing.
+Gently towel-dry the incision after washing.

 Copyright © American Academy of Family Physicians

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.